must see places in new zealand

 This was such a hard list to put together as quite frankly, all of New Zealand is incredible.
+After living in New Zealand for 2 years, we were still constantly surprised by the beauty of this country.
 It literally has it all: mountains, lakes, glaciers, coves, beaches, cities and more.

 However after much deliberation, readjusting and changing what was originally a Top 10 into a Top 11 (narrowing it down to 10 was just impossible!).
-Here are the ultimate top 11 places in New Zealand which you MUST visit.
+Here are the ultimate 11 places you must see in New Zealand

 Starting off at number 11...